Skip to content

 • Wait for your coach number announcement

-• Staff will direct you to your coach
+• Pier and ship staff will direct you to your coach.

 • Do not enter in the parking area, follow the walkways to ensure you stay safe and away from moving vehicles